Azure/login/README.md

   3. If `auth-type: IDENTITY` with `clientId` detected in your input, we will attempt to login by using user-assigned managed identity.
   4. If `auth-type: IDENTITY` without `clientId` detected in your input, we will attempt to login by using system-assigned managed identity.

-Note:
+> **Note**

-- Ensure the CLI version is 2.30 or above to use OIDC support.
+> - Ensure the CLI version is 2.30 or above to use OIDC support.
-- By default, Azure access tokens issued during OIDC based login could have limited validity.
+> - By default, Azure access tokens issued during OIDC based login could have limited validity.
 Azure access token issued by AD App (Service Principal) is expected to have an expiration of 1 hour by default.
 And with Managed Identities, it would be 24 hrs.
 This expiration time is further configurable in Azure.
-Refger to [access-token lifetime](https://learn.microsoft.com/en-us/azure/active-directory/develop/access-tokens#access-token-lifetime) for more details.
+Refer to [access-token lifetime](https://learn.microsoft.com/en-us/azure/active-directory/develop/access-tokens#access-token-lifetime) for more details.

 ## Sample workflow that uses Azure login action to run Azure CLI